mrmcc3/vibing-dev/blog/why-apex.md

 }
 ---

-The software we create manipulates data to solve problems.
-Yet data is too broad a term - an opaque sequence of ones and zeros.
-Saying our software deals with data is really saying very little.
-So what more can we say?
+Software manipulates data to solve problems.
+Yet data is a general term - an uninterpreted sequence of ones and zeros.
+Data solutions, data platforms, data engineering, data warehouses, even databases - we use "data" everywhere to mean pretty much anything.

+Imprecise marketing is everywhere, but as programmers I'm not so sure we really understand the characteristics of the "stuff" our systems are built to handle.
+And it matters!
+Real benefits emerge when we're more specific about what we're using data for and what it actually represents.

-## Entity, State and Transactions
+## Entity and State

-Our problems often demand solutions that create entities and constrain how their state evolves given outside input.
-To achieve this requires varying degrees of coordination.
-OLTP databases do exactly that!
-They provide transactions that let us atomically transition the state of entities while maintaining invariants ("business rules").
+Our problems often demand solutions that create entities and control how their state evolves based on external requests.

+> The classic example is a system that manages bank accounts (entities) where
+> users request money transfers.
+The system should enforce that the state of the
+> accounts change correctly or not at all.

+This type of coordination challenge is exactly what OLTP databases solve with **transactions**.
+They can atomically transition the state of entities according to specific rules.
+The "data" in these systems models the state of an entity - eligible to be changed via a transaction.
 In essence, they're fancy state machines.

-Coordination requires observing state and communicating changes - both easier when co-located.
-If orchestrating state across distance was easy, it would be trivial to run all our OLTP systems on the edge.
-That's not the reality.

-> The degree of coordination is problem dependent. <br> Transactions perform the
-> coordination and state evolution. <br> It's better if everything involved is
-> in the same place (locality).
+The degree of coordination varies depending on the problem - the number of entities involved and the complexity of the rules being enforced.
+It involves observing state and communicating changes - both easier when co-located.
+When you hear "databases can't run on the edge" this is what's really at play - coordinating state change is fundamentally at odds with distribution.

+The "data" in these systems exhibits certain properties (like anti-distribution) because of what it represents and how it's used!
+But not all data represents the authoritative state of an entity.

 ## Information is built different

-Information is created the moment the state of any entity is observed.
-It contains a reference to the entity, the observed state, and a timestamp.
+Information is created the moment the state of any entity is observed and recorded.
+It contains a reference to the entity, the observed state, and a timestamp/id of the record.

-It's not an entity with evolving state - it's an immutable record that's the same everywhere, to everyone, whenever they see it.
-This makes it consistent by definition, requiring no coordination to replicate, distribute, or cache forever.

-> Information really is nothing like entities that change state.
-Conflating them
-> is a mistake.
+Obviously it's still "data" and even though it contains values for entity & state the record itself is fundamentally different - it's not an entity with evolving state.

+Records are immutable - the same everywhere, to everyone, whenever they're read.
+No coordination is required to view, replicate or distribute them.
+Cached records are valid forever.

+Information and recordkeeping systems are nothing new.
+But analyzing records is a completely different problem than coordinating state changes.
+The 'data' exhibits completely different characteristics in each case - conflating them is a mistake.

 ## OLTP for everything?

-Let's look at some outcomes if we decide to use an OLTP database for all our "data" requirements.
+So let's look at some outcomes when we make the mistake of using an OLTP database for all our "data" requirements.

 ### Remembering is on you

-OLTP is great at orchestrating entities and state but it won't store past states or how entities change for you.
+OLTP is great at orchestrating entities and state but most won't store past states or how entities change for you.
 If you're lucky you might be able to completely solve your problem by only tracking the current state of everything.
 But more than likely that's not the case and failing to proactively collect records will lead to the unpleasant discovery that it's impossible to answer questions about the past. 😬

 The situation becomes worse when the questions about the past aren't even known when you first build the application.
 Hoping there's a backup that can answer your question, or sifting through logs is all accidental record-keeping.

-> Forgetting past states isn't really an option for most applications.
-In those
-> cases whether we realize it or not we **must** record information.
+Forgetting past states isn't really an option for most applications.
+In those cases whether we realize it or not we **must** record information.

 ### Into the Tar Pit